You performed better than of students

 This means we can place Catherine on Jamie’s left on the diagram on the left.

-From the next line, we can place Roberto two places to the left of Jamie.
+From the next line, we can place Roberto two places to the right of Jamie.

 We now can see that Roberto is not sat next to Catherine and as she is the only woman he is not sat next to, she must be his playing partner and so the answer is C.